 The Program SAG 24

-The Symposium begins on Sunday afternoon with a welcome event at Bendigo TAFE followed by dinner.
-Monday takes us to Peppergreen Farm for sessions, discussions and a delicious lunch.
-In the evening enjoy the Golden Dragon Museum for drinks in the secret, walled garden, a tour and dinner.
-On Tuesday the symposium goes to TAFE for a day of practical workshops and presentations, with a spotlight on fermentation.
-We'll enjoy a communal dinner prepared by attendees and the keynote speech from special guest Luke Slattery, award-winning author and journalist.
-The symposium concludes on Wednesday morning with a convivial breakfast, presentations and farewells at the Old Church on the Hill community garden.
+The symposium begun on Sunday afternoon with a welcome event at Bendigo TAFE followed by a dinner.
+Monday was at PepperGreen Farm for presentations, discussions and a delicious lunch.
+The day concluded with a tour and dinner at the Golden Dragon Museum and drinks in the Yi Yuan walled garden.
+On Tuesday the symposium went to Bendigo Kangan TAFE for a day of practical workshops and presentations, with a spotlight on fermentation and preservation.
+The day culminated with a dinner showcasing multicultural perspectives on simplicity and keynote speech from special guest Luke Slattery, award-winning author and journalist.
+The symposium concluded on Wednesday morning with a convivial breakfast, more presentations and farewells at the Old Church on the Hill community garden.
+There was a farm tour in the afternoon.

 The Place Bendigo SAG24